• info@discoveraltitude.com

 Baruntse Expedition in the autumn season.

-The Autumn season is the second most favorable season for the Baruntse expedition.
-The autumn season falls in the Months of September, October, and November.
-During the season the weather is more pleasant during the daytime with the brighter sun whereas the Nights are a little colder and fewer chances of snow.
+During the season the weather is more pleasant during the daytime with the brighter sun whereas the Nights are a little colder and have fewer chances of snow.
 The morning normally remains clear but in the afternoon clouds start to build up.
 But this season also provides a good weather window for the summit before the afternoon.

 How to get to the trailhead of Baruntse base camp?

-And the second non-standard access is to fly to Tumlingtar airport and trek towards the Makalu Base Camp and to Baruntse Base Camp.
+The second non-standard access is to fly to Tumlingtar airport and trek towards the Makalu Base Camp and to Baruntse Base Camp.

 The permit fees for the Baruntse climbing vary depending on the season of the year.
-For this, if you are planning to climb during the Spring season (March, April, and May) it costs $500 USD per person.
+For this, if you are planning to climb during the Spring season (March, April, and May) it costs USD 500 per person.

-Besides this, you are required to deposit the amount of $500 USD as part of the “garbage deposit” which is refundable as per the Nepal mountaineering association rules.
+Besides this, you are required to deposit the amount of USD 500 as part of the “garbage deposit” which is refundable as per the Nepal Mountaineering Association rules.

-Baruntse expedition 2022-2023
+Baruntse expedition 2024-2025

 Highlights